 and wchar_t

 .
-The slight but very important difference is that the final definition of what a "wide character" is (a 2 or 4 byte integral), is not made by the compiler/platform any more.
+The slight but crucial difference is that the final definition of what a "wide character" is (a 2- or 4-byte integral), is not made by the compiler/platform anymore.
 Instead, the ALib library decides.
-The comprises the first step towards platform independence.
+This comprises the first step towards platform independence.

 While the two explicit character types nchar and wchar are aliasing two of the four built-in types (char